Both of the terms are quite confusing sometimes, and let me clear this straightaway that;

-Milestones: Clearly state the schedule requirement for project completion along with no. of working days per week and no. of working hours per day.
+Milestones: Clearly state the schedule required for project completion and no. of working days per week and no. of working hours per day.

 Schedule: Clearly state the schedule of deliverables.
-The time schedule for every milestone comes in the scheduling phase, but here also it is must to have a clear definition of a schedule of a complete project.
+The schedule for every milestone comes in the scheduling phase, but it must also have a clear definition of a complete project schedule.
 Like when to start and when to finish.

 Project cost & Budget: There must be a clear understanding of the budget allocation of the project.
-And it should be clearly referenced in the statement of work as it will form the project baseline along with scope and schedule.
+And it should be clearly referenced in the statement of work as it will form the project baseline and scope, and schedule.

 Standards & Testing: Testing requirements, standards, and legal compliance should also be there.
-For example, for a construction project, it is must have an explicit knowledge of local bodies’ environmental regulations.
+For example, it must have explicit knowledge of local bodies’ environmental regulations for a construction project.